 Annette Naber, Ph.D.

-Originally from Germany, Annette has lived in the US for over 30 years and has traveled extensively in Europe, Africa, North America, and the Caribbean.
+Originally from Germany, Annette has lived in the US for over 40 years and has traveled extensively.
 After retiring from a career as a clinical psychologist in the Washington DC area, she now offers life coaching, workshops and retreats.
-Living on her farm tending to organic gardens, she continues to study traditional ways of growing and preparing foods, using natural materials in creating products and living spaces that are both beautiful and functional, using plants for cosmetic, medicinal, and culinary purposes, and applying permaculture principles to create a more sustainable way of life.
+Tending to organic gardens on her farm she continues to study traditional ways of growing and preparing foods, using natural materials in creating products and living spaces that are both beautiful and functional, using plants for cosmetic, medicinal, and culinary purposes, and applying permaculture principles to create a more sustainable way of life.
 Her interest and experience in holistic living are inevitably interwoven with all of her services.

 Annette is also a photographer and writer.
-Her photographs are an attempt to capture the physical world in its range from starkness to ecstatic beauty, always in pursuit of the multi-dimensional teachings of nature.
 Many of her photographs and photo essays are featured on her blog Beauty Along the Road as well as the blog on this website.

 Annette and Dan Kauffman